 There is a growing need for mental health support for youth.
-From anxiety to depression—which can be compounded by issues like bullying, trauma, and lack of access to basic needs—20 percent of children and adolescents will experience a mental health concern during their school years.
+From anxiety to depression—which can be compounded by issues like bullying, trauma, and lack of access to basic needs—20% of children and adolescents will experience a mental health concern during their school years.

 This year, that need is even more pressing.
 The effects of the pandemic are still lingering, especially for youths who missed out on formative experiences, alongside social isolation.
-A recent survey found that in 2020 the proportion of teens ages 11 to 17 who searched for help with their mental health was up 9 percent.
+A recent 2023 survey found that over 16% of teens ages 12 to 17 “reported suffering from at least one major depressive episode (MDE) in the past year.”

 “Some students are doing well,” says McClintock, “but for others, it’s been a real problem.”
 Now that we’re seeing the impact of the pandemic, how can we strengthen students’ mental health and resilience?
-We talked with two teachers who already emphasized mental health in their classrooms about what they’re doing this year.
+We talked with two teachers who already emphasized mental health in their classrooms about what they’re doing about it.

 Make mental health part of the daily check-in.